oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 `Dict`s  or hashmaps are a fantastic data structure, with expected O(1) set and get.
 However, they are not a tool for all occasions.
-I recall my undergrad data structured lecturer saying just that when we got to the last few weeks of the unit and were covering hashmap which has this great time complexity.
-As the time, having just spent most of a semester covering various lists and trees etc, I was like _"Of course not, who would do such a thing?"_.
-Now, I suspect I know.
-I think it is mostly people who didn't have the fortune of a formal computer science education (e.g. most scientists and engineers) and/or never thought to benchmark just how large the constant behind that O(1) time is.
-However, this antipattern is not really concerned with people using `Dict`s rather than some other data structure.
-It is about the use of `Dict` rather than `NamedTuple`.
+Leaving a side their pros and cons as a data structure and fitness for a given application, I most often seen them overused as a simple container.

-I see a fair bit of use of `Dict{Symbol}` or `Dict{String}`, which is just holding variables because one wants to group them together.
+I see a fair bit of use of `Dict{Symbol}` or `Dict{String}`, which is just holding a fixed set of variables because one wants to group them together.
 Things like configuration settings, or model hyper-parameters.
 Until Julia 0.7 `Dict` was arguably the best object in `Base` for this if one wasn't willing to declare a `struct`.
 There are two problems with that.
 The introduction of mutable state, and the performance.

 Mutable state is bad for a few reasons.
 One of the things mainstream languages have imported from functional languages is the preference to avoid state where possible.